LSDOlab/atomics/docs/_src_docs/extensions_folder/new_pde.rst

             - \int_{\Omega} b \cdot u \, {\rm d} x
             - \int_{\partial\Omega} t \cdot u \, {\rm d} s,

-        where :math:`\psi` is the strain energy density for st. Venant–Kirchoff model;
+        where :math:`\psi` is the strain energy density for st. Venant--Kirchhoff model;
         :math:`b` and :math:`t` are the body and the traction force, respectively;
         :math:`u` is the displacements function.